isomerpages/govtech-lpa-acp/pages/Will I Still Have Control Over My Assets.md

 								<input class="toggle" id="accordion_5" name="accordion" type="radio">What if I change my mind?
 									<div class="inner">
 							<p>
 								o	Your LPA and ACP are not set in stone.
-You have the liberty to update or change your LPA and ACP at any given time, provided you have the mental capacity to do so.<br>
+You have the liberty to update or change your LPA and ACP at any given time, provided you have the mental capacity to do so.<br><br>
 								o	<b>LPA</b><br>
 								▪	To change the terms of an existing LPA, the Donor must revoke their registered LPA and make a new one.<br>
 								▪	The Donor can then choose to appoint the same Donee or a different one in the new LPA.<br>
 								▪	The Donor can also make changes to the scope of authority or instructions provided to the Donee.<br>
 								▪	The Donor can revoke their LPA by submitting a revocation form to the Office of the Public Guardian.<br>
-								▪	It costs $30 to revoke a registered LPA.<br>
+								▪	It costs $30 to revoke a registered LPA.<br><br>
 								o	<b>ACP</b><br>
 								▪	You should review your ACP:<br>
 									▪	When your preferences change